 SaaS Metric #7: Net MRR Churn Rate #

-More on churn—yep, there’s a lot of ways to calculate it.
+More on churn—yep, there are a lot of ways to calculate it.
 This one is a very useful metric: Net Monthly Recurring Revenue Churn Rate, which is the measurement of how much revenue your business loses (due to strict churn or account downgrades) month over month.
 It is net because it also subtracts expansion MRR to have a more accurate calculation:

 Net MRR Churn Rate = (MRR Churn - Expansion MRR) / MRR (at the start of the month) * 100

 There’s no need to say that less churn is always better.
-Ideally, your Net MRR Churn Rate should be zero or negative to see the full impact of new MRR on your business.
-If you achieve this goal, you can be sure that you're targeting the right customers and succeeding with your product value proposition.
+Ideally, your Net MRR Churn Rate should be zero or negative to see the full impact of the new MRR on your business.
+If you achieve this goal, you can be sure you're targeting the right customers and succeeding with your product value proposition.
 Nevertheless, always try to look at this metric alongside Expansion MRR and Gross MRR Churn Rate—otherwise, you can get misled by the way it combines cancellations and expansion without further distinction.

 SaaS Metric #8: Activation Rate #